Committees

 Andrés Ochoa Bünsow

-Appointed as a member of the Technical Committee in July 2017, he additionally serves on the Investment Committee, the Corporate Practices Committee, and the Audit and Nominations Committees, of which he is the Chairman.
+Appointed as a member of the Technical Committee in July 2017, he also serves on the Investment Committee, the Audit Committee, and the Nominating Committee, the latter of which he chairs.

-Mr. Ochoa is a practicing attorney, investor, and board member of several public and private companies.
-He was a partner at Baker McKenzie since 1986, where he practiced as a transactional lawyer with extensive experience in corporate finance, M&A, real estate, and infrastructure, among others.
-Throughout his career, he held various senior management roles including Chairman of the Global Policy Committee of Baker McKenzie International, Chairman of the Global Finance Committee, Chairman of the Latin America Regional Council, and Managing Partner of the firm's offices in Mexico.
-He was also a member of the firm's Global Executive Committee, where he served under the leadership of Christine Lagarde, the former Managing Director of the International Monetary Fund.
-With over 40 years of experience, Mr. Ochoa Bünsow has been recognized as one of the leading lawyers in corporate and finance law, receiving multiple awards such as continuous certification by Chambers Latin America and Latin American Law Firm Leader of the Year 2013 by the prestigious English magazine Latin Lawyer.
-He actively participates in associations such as the Nuevo León Council and the American Chamber of Commerce of Mexico Monterrey Chapter, of which he was president and currently chairs the Industrial Development and Economic Development Committee (COFIDE for its Spanish acronym).
-He is the Chairman of the Board and Executive Committee of Invest Monterrey (DeMTY, A.C.), a public-private partnership that brings together over a hundred private companies, public organizations, universities, and business organizations with the aim of promoting capital attraction and economic development in the State of Nuevo León.
+Mr. Ochoa is a practicing attorney, investor and board member of several public and private companies.
+He was a partner at Baker McKenzie since 1986 where he practiced as a transactional lawyer with extensive experience in the corporate finance, M&A, real estate and infrastructure sectors, among others.
+Throughout his career, he served in various leadership roles including chairman of Baker McKenzie International's Global Policy Committee, chairman of the Global Finance Committee, chairman of the Latin America Regional Council and national managing partner of the firm's Mexico office.
+He was also a member of the firm's Global Executive Committee, where he served under Christine Lagarde, until recently the managing director of the International Monetary Fund.
+With more than 40 years of experience, Mr. Ochoa Bünsow has been recognized as one of the leading lawyers in corporate and financial law, having received multiple awards, such as his continuous certification by Chambers Latin America and Latin American Law Firm Leader of the Year 2013 by the prestigious English magazine Latin Lawyer.
+He actively participates in associations such as the Nuevo León Council and the American Chamber of Commerce of Mexico, Monterrey Chapter, of which he was president and currently chairs the Committee for Industrial Promotion and Economic Development (COFIDE).
+He is president of the Board of Directors and the Executive Committee of Invest Monterrey (DeMTY, A.C.), a public-private association that brings together more than one hundred private companies, public agencies, universities and business organizations with the purpose of promoting the attraction of capital and economic development in the State of Nuevo Leon.

-Mr. Ochoa obtained his law degree from the Escuela Libre de Derecho in Mexico City and his Master of Laws in International Corporate Law (LL.M) from Columbia University in New York City.
-Apart from practicing in Mexico, he is a member of the New York State Bar, admitted by the Supreme Court of said state in 1986.
+Mr. Ochoa obtained his law degree from the Escuela Libre de Derecho in Mexico City and his LL.M. in International Corporate Law from Columbia University in New York City.
+In addition to practicing in Mexico, he is a member of the New York State Bar, to which he was admitted by the New York State Supreme Court in 1986.
+He is 69 years old.

-Additionally, Mr. Ochoa Bünsow is a board member of the following companies: Farmacias Benavides, Güntner de México, Christus Muguerza, El Paso Industrial Supplies México, EPIS Logistics, Grupo Club PM Project Management, Grupo de Desarrollo y Entretenimiento de Hermosillo, Promotora Inmobiliaria Villa XXI, Vivace, American Chamber of Commerce of Mexico, Nuevo León Council/SEDET - Economic Development Commission, and DeMTY (Invest Monterrey).
-He also serves as a commissioner for British American Tobacco México.
+Additionally, Mr. Ochoa Bünsow is a board member of the following companies: Farmacias Benavides, Güntner de México, Christus Muguerza, El Paso Industrial Supplies México, EPIS Logistics, Cinquefoil, incMty, Vivace, American Chamber of Commerce of Mexico, Consejo Nuevo León/SEDET - Comisión de Desarrollo Económico and DeMTY (Invest Monterrey).
+He also serves as a commissioner for British American Tobacco Mexico.

 Carlos Francisco García Reyes